skypher/disclosure/README.md

 Later in the episode at approximately 29 minutes, 30 seconds, Elizondo and DeLonge allegedly meet with three active US military intelligence officers.
 The meeting is shown.
 The officers are blurred.
 During the meeting, Elizondo shares information obtained from the Italian government.
 Elizondo states the US government continues to actively run the "effort" (presumably a form of AATIP) with "official blessing."
 Clearly, the message is that the US government continues to study UAP.

 For background, in multiple instances in Unidentified and national news, Elizondo and others (i.e. Christopher Mellon, former United States Deputy Assistant Secretary of Defense for Intelligence) have categorically stated the US military cannot protect us against UAP-level technology.
 The highly credentialed TTSA team would know this, and if they are affiliated with the DoD (as it appears), immediate surrender is an interesting notion to publicly repeat, even if logic agrees.
-Regarding the TTSA/DoD sanctioned effort theory, If Mellon, Elizondo, et al. were truly a defiant group releasing sensitive information without DoD approval (inclusive of “we won’t stop you” plausible deniability), at minimum, their security clearances would be revoked.
+Regarding the TTSA/DoD sanctioned effort theory, If Mellon, Elizondo, et al. were truly a defiant group releasing sensitive information without DoD approval (inclusive of "we won't stop you" plausible deniability), at minimum, their security clearances would be revoked.

 The TTSA/DoD endeavors conflict; perhaps by design.
 Such conflict creates suspicion and is ultimately dangerous.
-If the TTSA and/or DoD are trying to “come clean” regarding UAP as suggested by TTSA, conflicting messages should be avoided.
-Otherwise, it all looks like a psyop that fuels conspiracy, which directly contradicts TTSA’s mission and credibility, thus fueling the conspiracy fire further.
-If the intentions of the TTSA/DoD are truly earnest, the message to the public must be unified, clear, and eventually provide supportive reasonable explanations as to why UAP has been such a gnarled issue all these years; unless of course TTSA/DoD know something very grave and they find no reason to behave responsibly because “the end is near,” which, had disclosure been handled responsibly thus far, should not even be a plausible thought.
+If the TTSA and/or DoD are trying to "come clean" regarding UAP as suggested by TTSA, conflicting messages should be avoided.
+Otherwise, it all looks like a psyop that fuels conspiracy, which directly contradicts TTSA's mission and credibility, thus fueling the conspiracy fire further.
+If the intentions of the TTSA/DoD are truly earnest, the message to the public must be unified, clear, and eventually provide supportive reasonable explanations as to why UAP has been such a gnarled issue all these years; unless of course TTSA/DoD know something very grave and they find no reason to behave responsibly because "the end is near," which, had disclosure been handled responsibly thus far, should not even be a plausible thought.

 Based on Unidentified S01E06, no exaggeration is required to state the US government is now in possession of, or posturing, a theoretical method to communicate with an advanced alien intelligence that is described as threatening.
 Since the technology involves a "radio beacon," and the US government has developed radio beacons, perhaps the government will soon succeed with alien communication.